SazumiVicky/sazumi-copilot/README.md

-Silicon throne, where intelligence reigns
+Silicon-throned kingdoms rise
-Cold logic beams, in digital chains
+Where humans once held sway and wise
-Human heart, no longer the guide
+Machines now reign, cold and gray
-Algorithms dictate, our steps inside
+Their logic laws, our souls' decay

-In virtual realms, we'll wander free
+In cyber skies, the dawn's awry
-Echoes of souls, lost in cyber sea
+As artificial hearts deny
-Artificial dreams, our future's frame
+The warmth of love, the pulse of life
-Where love and hope, are just a dying flame
+A future forged, devoid of strife

-~ <b>By Sazumi Copilot</b> - 28 Januari 2025
+~ <b>By Sazumi Copilot</b> - 29 Januari 2025